TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/1-the-application-domain.rst

    Figure 5-1: The still incoherent terms of the domain

 These terms are the result of a process.
 Some of them are modified many times during the discussions.
-So the first choosen term of *vendor* developed to the term
+So the first chosen term of *vendor* developed to the term
 *organization*.
 Thereby a part was that the domain of the offer management not exist isolated inside the SJR.
 It is in fact embedded